troilus/uv-k1-k5v3-firmware-custom-f4/README.md

     * WIDE NARROW,
     * 1750Hz,
     * MUTE,
-    * POWER HIGH (RescueOps),
+    * POWER HIGH,
-    * REMOVE OFFSET (RescueOps),
+    * REMOVE OFFSET,
 * new key combinations:
     * add the F + UP or F + DOWN key combination to dynamically change the Squelch level,
     * add the F + F1 or F + F2 key combination to dynamically change the Step,
     * add F + 8 to quickly switch backlight between BLMin and BLMax on demand (this bypass BackLt strategy),
     * add F + 9 to return to BackLt strategy,
-    * add long press on MENU, in * SCAN mode, to temporarily exclude a memory channel,
+    * add long press on MENU, in * SCAN mode, to exclude the current memory channel,
-    * add short press on [0, 1, 2, 3, 4 or 5], in * SCAN mode, to dynamically change scan list.
+    * add direct scan list selection while scanning with two digits (`00` = `ALL`, `01` to `24` = scan list).
 * many fix:
     * squelch,
     * s-meter,
     * DTMF overlaying,
-    * scan list 2 ignored,
     * scan range limit,
     * clean display on startup,
     * no more PWM noise,
+    * K5Viewer/serial key handling,
+    * spectrum freeze on USB-C unplug,
+    * Audio Scope behavior in OnePush mode and after DTMF/1750,
     * and more...
 * enabled AIR COPY
 * disabled ENABLE_DTMF_CALLING,